 In this article

-Contextual Cohorts and Cohort Affinity allow you to target ads purely based on-page data, i.e. without processing or storing any user data.
-This, therefore, allows you to scale into environments where you otherwise might not have the appropriate consent to target users with data.
+Contextual Cohorts and Affinity Cohorts allow you to target ads purely based on-page data, i.e. without processing or storing any user data.
+This allows you to scale into environments where you otherwise might not have the appropriate consent to target users with data.

 Our goal is to enable you to work with all available contextual signals in a single place.
 Our solution includes NLP classifications but also allows you to leverage data from their own tagging, third-party solutions as well as insights from your consented users.